cortexlabs/cortex/docs/deployments/realtime-api/api-configuration.md

     model_path: <string>  # S3 path to an exported model (e.g. s3://my-bucket/exported_model/) (optional)
     models: # use this when multiple models per API are desired (optional)
       dir: <string> # S3 path to a directory holding multiple models (e.g. s3://my-bucket/models/) (either this or 'paths' must be provided)
-      paths: # list of S3 paths to specific directory models
+      paths: # list of S3 paths to specific directory models (either this or 'models' must be provided)
         - name: <string> # unique name for the model (e.g. text-generator) (required)
           model_path: <string> # S3 path to an exported model (e.g. s3://my-bucket/exported_model/) (required)
         ...